 Fishing exploitation rate on the river Owenwee

+Min Most likely Max

+Exploitation rate0.010.050.12

 The estimated Recruits (i.e. returns of salmon) must exceed the CL if there is to be an allowable catch.
 A catch option which provides a high probability that the CL will be attained is advised.
 If returns are likely to be less than the CL then harvest fishing is not advised.